NotDarkn/ultradocs/docs/any/0-prelude/any-0-3.md

     <p>
         Immediately after checkpointing, dash then <a href="/speedrun-tech#dash-jump">dash jump</a> through the door.
         As soon as you get through the door, shoot your Oversaw and very quickly swap to the Marksman revolver and throw a coin then immediately do a <a href="/speedrun-tech#deadcoins">deadcoin. </a>
-        Immediately after doing the deadcoin switch to Sawed-on and start charging the chainsaw.
+        Immediately after doing the deadcoin switch to Sawed-On and start charging the chainsaw.
     </p>
     <p>
         Do a prepunch then <a href="/speedrun-tech#shotgun-parry">shotgun parry</a> Swordsmachine then instantly pull out Jumpstart nailgun and attach it to Swordsmachine.
-You have around a 100 milisecond window to do this (you want to attach it before he sits on the ground after the parry.)
-After attaching the jumpstart, equip <a href="/general-info#e-rail">E Rail </a> and shoot the coin through Swordsmachine then instantly flick down and throw a coin and instantly whip it and do a <a href="/speedrun-tech#fast-coin>">fast coin</a> at the same time.
+You have around a 100 millisecond window to do this (you want to attach it before he sits on the ground after the parry.)
+After attaching the jumpstart, equip <a href="/general-info#e-rail">E-Rail </a> and shoot the coin through the Swordsmachine, then instantly flick down, throw another coin, whip it, and perform a <a href="/speedrun-tech#fast-coin">fast coin</a> at the same time.
     </p>
     <p>
-        To finish the kill jump after throwing the coin and punch it then aim above Swordsmachine and shoot the coin with the Marksman Revolver.
-When done correctly It should say in the style meter: <b>ULTRA</b>ricoshot x13 twice and <b>ULTRA</b>ricoshot x12 once.
-The timing will get consistent with practice
+        To finish the kill jump after throwing the coin and punch it then aim above the Swordsmachine and shoot the coin with the Marksman revolver.
+When done correctly, it should say in the style meter <b>ULTRA</b>ricoshot x13 twice and <b>ULTRA</b>ricoshot x12 once.
+The timing will get consistent with practice.
     </p>
     <div class="caution">
     <div class="caution-header">
         <i class="fa-solid fa-lightbulb"></i>
         Tips
     </div>
-    If it is showing <b>ULTRA</b>ricoshot x24 you aren't shooting the coin. <br />
+    If the style meter shows <b>ULTRA</b>ricoshot ×24, you're not shooting the coin.
-    If it shows <b>ricoshot</b> x25, you are shooting the coin too late
+    If it shows <b>ricoshot</b> ×25, you're shooting the coin too late.
 </div>
 <br />
     <video width="500" height="auto" loop controls muted>